QuentinAndrieu/wiki-marvel/README.md

 ## Init project

-Create a folder name 'config' in 'src/app/share'

-Create a file name Config.ts inside the config folder, and a class 'Config' :
+Create a file name config.ts at the racine of the project :

 export class Config {
     public static BASEURL: String = 'baseURLMarvelAPI';